 Private sponsors across Canada help resettle refugees who have been accepted for resettlement in Canada under the PSRP.
 They provide financial and emotional support for sponsored refugees for the duration of the sponsorship.
 This includes help for housing, clothing and food.
 Most sponsorships last for one year, but some refugees may be eligible for assistance from sponsors for up to three years.

-A Sponsorship Agreement Holder (SAH) is an incorporated organization that has signed an agreement with the Minister of Citizenship, Immigration and Multiculturalism Canada to resettle refugees through the PSRP.
+A Sponsorship Agreement Holder (SAH) is an incorporated organization that has signed an agreement with the Minister of Citizenship and Immigration to resettle refugees through the PSRP.
 SAHs can sponsor refugees themselves or work with others in the community to sponsor refugees.

 The SAH Association represents the majority of SAHs operating in Canada and reflects a diversity of faith and ethnic-based and other organizations committed to the PSRP.
 It seeks to build bridges of understanding among member SAHs and with the department of Immigration, Refugees and Citizenship Canada (IRCC) as well as with other governments and organizations and the Canadian public, with the intention of collaborating in the successful operation of the PSRP.